ryandward/seq_hunter/README.md

-seq_hunter NCBI Nucleotide Sequence Downloader
+seq_hunter NCBI Assembly Sequence Downloader
 ===================================

-This repository provides a Python script that allows you to download nucleotide sequences from the National Center for Biotechnology Information (NCBI) database by providing accession numbers.
+This repository provides a Python script that allows you to download entire assemblies from the National Center for Biotechnology Information (NCBI) database by providing accession numbers.
 The script is user-friendly, and the following guide will help you set up and use the script effectively.

 Prerequisites
 -------------